pikamegan/intern-fyi/README.md

 Please visit: https://intern-fyi.herokuapp.com

 *No setup is required, you can use the link above on any device.
+Link is also available from the environment of https://github.com/pikamegan/intern-fyi

 You may use this existing account, with login and password as follows: <br>
     Email: mokkie@smu.edu.sg <br>